Bistable quartic soliton in saturable nonlinear media: Introduction

 The SN is typically associated with materials such as \textit{photo-refractive} (PR) \cite{bian1997photorefractive,christodoulides1995bright,lin2013ground} crystals and \textit{semiconductor doped glass} (SDG) \cite{coutaz1991saturation}.
 In this analysis, we focus on Lithium Niobate (LiNbO$_3$, LN), recognized for its significant PR properties, including a high $\chi^{(3)}$ nonlinearity of $n_2=2.5\times 10^{-19}$ m$^2$/W and a broad optical transparency range (350 nm - 4500 nm) \cite{hamrouni2024picojoule}.
 The PR nonlinearity in LiNbO$_3$ arises from the light-induced space charge field $E_\text{sc}$, which modulates the refractive index through the electro-optic effect \cite{crosignani1998nonlinear}, contingent upon appropriate bias and orientation of the sample.
 Experimental evidence demonstrates that self-focusing SN can occur in LiNbO$_3$ under an external electric field aligned with the optic axis of the crystal \cite{christodoulides1995bright}.
 Notably, this PR effect is carrier-dependent, resulting in a delayed response compared to the Kerr effect when altering the refractive index.
 Effective modulation in PR materials is achieved through the application of high-irradiance femtosecond laser pulses, which facilitate the generation of SN \cite{gamaly2010modification,juodkazis2008laser,gamaly2008three}.

-In this brief report, we investigate the existence of bistable quartic-solitons (BQSs) within a LiNbO$_3$ based waveguide that exhibits SN.
+In this report, we investigate the existence of bistable quartic-solitons (BQSs) within a LiNbO$_3$ based waveguide that exhibits SN.
 Our theoretical analysis demonstrates that these robust BQSs can arise in suitable dispersion conditions.
-We examine the temporal dynamics of the BQSs under shock effects, which act as perturbations specially for SDGs.
-Additionally, we assess the stability of these BQSs against input amplitude noise and establish a stability map across a parametric space.
-Our findings indicate a pathway to realizing a new class of solitary waves in mediums with SN, which could be significant for applications in fiber lasers and optical communications.
+We examine the temporal dynamics of the BQSs under shock effects, which act as perturbations specially for SDGs. { Additionally, we investigate the interaction of BQS exhibiting oscillatory and non-oscillatory decaying tail.
+A force analysis ensures QS with oscillatory tail may form a bound state.
+Finally, we assess the stability of these BQSs against input amplitude noise and establish a stability map across a parametric space includes incident wave amplitude and strength of the saturable nonlinearity.
+In actual experiments such parameters can be tuned through the input intensity and external bias field}.
+Our findings indicate a pathway to realizing a new class of solitary waves in mediums with SN, which could be significant for applications in fiber lasers and optical communications. {In particular, these BQSs can be a potential candidate to build switching and logic-gate devices.
+Advantageous energy scaling further makes them a viable tool for bistable lasers.
+The tunability of the bistable curve through the saturable parameter provides additional flexibility in laser applications.}